 - Respiratory problems including bronchial asthma, perennial rhinitis, swelling of nasal mucous membrane, runny nose (rhinitis, rhinorrhea), bronchitis, irritated bronchia, aphtha lesions of the oral mucosa

-- Acute or chronic gastrointestinal problems, including: nausea, heartburn, acid reflux, vomiting, abdominal pain, stomach or intestinal cramps, flatulence, diarrhea, inflammatory gastrointestinal disorders (ulcerative colitis and Crohn’s disease), IBS
+- Acute or chronic gastrointestinal problems, including: nausea, heartburn, acid reflux, vomiting, abdominal pain, stomach or intestinal cramps, flatulence, diarrhea

-- Drop in blood pressure, low blood pressure (hypotension), cardiac arrhythmias
+- Drop in blood pressure, low blood pressure (hypotension), cardiac arrhythmia

 - Fatigue, loss of energy, lack of motivation, exhaustion